microsoftgraph/msgraph-sdk-powershell/src/Mail/beta/docs/Microsoft.Graph.Beta.Mail.md

 If an override exists for a sender and the sender changes his/her SMTP address, deleting the existing override and creating a new one with\nthe new SMTP address is the only way to 'update' the override for this sender.

 ### [Update-MgBetaUserMailFolder](Update-MgBetaUserMailFolder.md)
-Update the writable properties of a mailSearchFolder object.
+Update the properties of mailFolder object.

 ### [Update-MgBetaUserMailFolderChildFolder](Update-MgBetaUserMailFolderChildFolder.md)
 Update the navigation property childFolders in users